thrkll/ruv-dl/README.md

 ![Help argument](/img/help.gif)

+## ⚒️ Project assistance

+Please raise an issue if you run into any trouble or have a feature request.
+Feel free to contribute and make pull requests.
+Mark this project with a star ⭐ if you like it and let your friends hear about it.

-## Versions
+## 🚚 Versions

-📦 2.0.0 - 01 2023 - CLI version of ruv-dl with arguments
+📦 2.0.0 - 01 2023 - CLI version of ruv-dl with argparse

 📦 1.0.0 - 09 2019 - Initial release

-## Licence
+## ⚠️ Licence

 MIT License